MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-overview.md

   - Organization: **Read**
   - Remote tasks:  **Rotate Local Admin Password**

-- **Retrieve local Administrator password** – To view password details, your account must have one of the following Microsoft Entra ID permissions:
+- **Retrieve local Administrator password** – To view password details, your account must have one of the following Microsoft Entra permissions:

   - `microsoft.directory/deviceLocalCredentials/password/read`
   - `microsoft.directory/deviceLocalCredentials/standard/read`

-  To create custom roles that can grant these permissions, see [Create and assign a custom role in Microsoft Entra ID](/azure/active-directory/roles/custom-create) in the Microsoft Entra ID documentation.
+  To create custom roles that can grant these permissions, see [Create and assign a custom role in Microsoft Entra ID](/azure/active-directory/roles/custom-create) in the Microsoft Entra documentation.

 - **View Microsoft Entra audit logs and events** – To view details about LAPS policies and recent device actions such as password rotation events, your account must permissions equivalent to the built-in Intune role **Read Only Operator**.